 Plant enthusiasts of all kinds, both organic purists and non-organic gardeners alike, are passionate about great compost.
 They call it “black gold,” because they say it makes flowers bloom better, vegetables produce more, and grass grow greener.
 If you’ve tried composting and had unfavorable results, such as foul odors, or if you just think the whole process seems a bit too messy and likely to attract pests, you may wonder if it’s really worthwhile.
 With the rise in municipal and private enterprise composting services that process your waste for you, there are incentives to leave it to the experts.
 They haul it away, turn it into good soil, and you may or may not ever see it again.
 But for gardeners, there are even greater benefits to be had from doing it yourself.

-Composting diverts food waste and other plant debris out of landfills and reduces methane emissions, which are some of the most harmful greenhouse gasses.
+The benefits of composting are plentiful and makes it worth the effort.
+For one, composting diverts food waste and other plant debris out of landfills and reduces methane emissions, which are some of the most harmful greenhouse gasses.
 Making compost at home is a great way to recycle nutrients within your landscape and lower the need for a significant portion of lawn and garden fertilizers.
 When you compost instead of throwing away vegetable scraps, fallen leaves, weeds, and grass clippings, you harvest the carbon, nitrogen, phosphorus, potassium, and micronutrients that make up the physical mass of these items.
 Nutrients in homemade compost can replace up to one-third of the fertilizer that you previously applied to your garden.

 Gardening with compost improves soil structure, boosts soil biodiversity, and builds a more resilient garden.
 Unlike conventional fertilizers, compost increases soil organic matter.
 It improves the soil’s ability to balance water retention and drainage.
 The bacteria and fungi that perform the action of composting can suppress plant diseases and other garden pests.